 If you or a loved one is suffering from straight neck syndrome or other chronic health issues our Los Angeles offices offer a free consultation.

 We can be reached at 213 399-7772 in our Los Angeles office or 310 324-6172 in our south bay Carson office.

-If you are outside of the Los Angeles area call our office and we will be happy to find someone that is in your area.
+If you are outside of the Los Angeles area visit theneckjoint to find a chiropractic doctor near you.
 We hope that this blog has helped educate those that are looking for natural health solutions and will lead to a better quality of life for those who act!